Queex/well-msc-selfstudy/3_delving_deeper.md

 - myfile.txt.gz
 Command line tools know how to treat these groups of files sensibly.
 In the above example, all matching files will be copied into the directory `another_directory`.

-You can even use he `*` all by itself, to match every file.
+You can even use the `*` all by itself, to match every file.
 For example, if you wanted to remove all the files in a particular directory:

 `$ rm some_directory/*`